Vasiliy Lomachenko vs. Teófimo López: Background

+The fight

 López defeated Lomachenko via unanimous decision with scores of 116–112, 119–109 and 117–111.
 Judge Julie Lederman's scorecard of 119–109, giving Lomachenko only a single round, received significant controversy.
 The fight started off with López finding his jab and going to the body to slow down his opponent.
-Lomachenko threw fewer punches in the first seven rounds, allowing López to control most of the first half of the fight.
+The first seven rounds saw López staying behind his jab and going to the body, with Lomachenko offering little in response.
 In the second half, Lomachenko started coming out more offensively, landing more punches.
-In the final round, López landed 50 of 98 punches thrown (51%), the highest ever in a round for an opponent Lomachenko has faced.
+In the final round, López landed 50 of 98 punches thrown (51%), the most an opponent has landed on Lomachenko in a round.
 CompuBox stats showed López was the busier of the two, landing 183 of 659 thrown (28%), while Lomachenko was more accurate landing 141 of 321 thrown (44%).
-López outlanded Lomachenko in 8 of the 12 rounds.
+López out landed Lomachenko in 8 of the 12 rounds.

+Aftermath

+For his performance, Lopez received heaps of praise from boxing peers, past and present.
+Speaking after the fight, Lomachenko felt he won, but accepted defeat.
+He said, “I think in the first half of the fight, he got more rounds than I did, but in the second half of the fight, I took it over and I was that much better.
+I’m definitely not agreeing with the scorecards.
+I thought I won the fight, but the results are the results, and I’m not going to argue it right now."

+Days after the fight, Lomachenko underwent surgery on his right shoulder.
+López declined to give Lomachenko a rematch, explaining that "everybody [in Lomachenko's camp] was being a dick to me, my father.
+He [Lomachenko] didn't want to put a rematch clause in our contract."